TripAdvisor Deleted Reviews Warning Of Rape, Assault, Users Tell 'Journal Sentinel'

 TripAdvisor told the Journal Sentinel, after the paper began investigating the deleted posts, that it was establishing a "badge system" for flagging security risks and that it "absolutely" wants to publish reviews that warn travelers about concerns over assault.

-You can read the entire investigation, which includes an examination of TripAdvisor's business practices and obscure post deletion policies, over at the Journal Sentinel.
+You can read the entire investigative report, which includes an examination of TripAdvisor's business practices and obscure post deletion policies, over at the Journal Sentinel.

+TripAdvisor sent NPR its official response to the Journal Sentinel's article, which reads in part:

+"We apologize to the sexual assault victim reported on in the article, who had her forum post removed seven years ago on TripAdvisor.
+At the time, we had a policy whereby we judged content to be in breach of our guidelines if it did not adhere to family-friendly language.
+More than seven years ago that meant all language needed to be G-rated.
+A few years ago, we changed that policy to allow more descriptive reviews on the site about first-hand accounts of serious incidents like rape or assault.
+We recognized then that our previous guidelines went too far in preventing information like this from being shared.